 - Steve Lee

 The main evaluation criteria were functionality, amount of work, usability, creativity, adequacy, extensibility and sustainability.
 Stability and error-proneness were less important since these projects were not considered to be final products.

 While all student teams presented interesting and valuable projects, the winning team stood out, demonstrating an appreciation of accessibility standards and having performed a level of user testing.
 Their project is capable of having impact on a wide audience and was almost of product quality.
 While the team where at a higher academic level and had more time to dedicate to their project than some of the other teams the winners worked very hard on their own initiative, even engaging themselves in our SS12 meetings for mentors.
 They presented a very well thought out and polished demonstration.
 The winners are:

-- ZHAW Zurich: Luchin Doblies & David Stolz from Switzerland with PAVE, a PDF accessibility tool
+- ZHAW Zurich University for Applied Sciences: Luchin Doblies & David Stolz: PAVE, a PDF accessibility tool

 PAVE is a HTML web applications allowing easy checking and fixing of PDF accessibility issues through an interactive incremental process.
 It follows the PDF/UA (ISO 14289) standard and could be adapted to WCAG 2.0.
 While there are commercial products available that address PDF accessibility this HTML application has wide application and the team are keen to ensure it becomes an active open source project.
 Free access to this tool will allow anyone to improve the accessibility of PDFs whether they are documents they have produced or an otherwise inaccessible PDF they wish to access themselves.